cockroachdb/docs/v1.1/multi-active-availability.md

 High availability lets an application continue running even if a system hosting one of its services fails.
 This is achieved by scaling the application's services horizontally, i.e., replicating the service across many machines or system.
 If any one of them fails, the others can simply step in and perform the same service.

-Before diving into the details of CockroachDB's Multi-Active Availability, we'll review the two most common high availability designs: [Active-Passive](#active-passive) and [Active-Active](#active-active) systems.
+Before diving into the details of CockroachDB's multi-active availability, we'll review the two most common high availability designs: [Active-Passive](#active-passive) and [Active-Active](#active-active) systems.

 ### Active-Passive

-In Active-Passive systems, all traffic is routed to a single, "active" system.
-Changes to the system's state are then replicated to a backup "passive" system, in an attempt to always mirror the active system as closely as possible.
+In active-passive systems, all traffic is routed to a single, "active" replica.
+Changes to the replica's state are then copied to a backup "passive" replica, in an attempt to always mirror the active replica as closely as possible.

-However, if this replication is done asynchronously, failovers will lose data that haven't made their way to the passive system.
+However, this design has downsides:
+- If you use asynchronous replication, you cannot guarantee that any data is ever successfully replicated to passive followers––meaning you can easily lose data.
 Depending on your industry, this could have pretty dire consequences.
+- If you use synchronous replication and any passive replicas fail, you have to either sacrifice availability for the entire application or risk inconsistencies.

 ### Active-Active

-In Active-Active systems, multiple systems run identical services, and traffic is routed to all of them.
-If any system fails, the others simply handle the traffic that would've been routed to the downed system.
+In active-active systems, multiple replicas run identical services, and traffic is routed to all of them.
+If any replica fails, the others simply handle the traffic that would've been routed to it.

-For databases, though, this runs into a more fundamental problem: if multiple machines accept writes, how do you keep data consistent?
+For databases, though, active-active replication is incredibly difficult to instrument for most workloads.
+For example, if you let multiple replicas handle writes for the same keys, how do you keep them consistent?

 #### Example: Conflicts with Active-Active Replication

-For this example, we have 2 nodes (**A**, **B**) in an Active-Active High Availability cluster.
+For this example, we have 2 replicas (**A**, **B**) in an active-active high availability cluster.

-For example, if we have two Active-Active nodes **A** and **B**.

 1. **A** receives a write for key `xyz` of `'123'`, and then immediately fails.
 2. **B** receives a read of key `xyz`, and returns a `NULL` because it cannot find the key.